Vulcan: Instance-specialized, Verifiable Systems Heuristics Through LLM-driven Search: Related Work

 \section{Related Work}

-\paragraph{Learning-based specialization.} ML-based approaches~\cite{lrb,glcache,3l-cache}---especially neural policies for systems tasks~\cite{orca,heimdall}---have been proposed as a way to automatically specialize policies to workload structure.
-These systems demonstrate that data-driven models can outperform fixed heuristics in domains such as caching and congestion control.
-However, neural approaches carry well-known costs: opaque behavior that complicates debugging and validation~\cite{metis-sigcomm20}; complex training, tuning, and deployment pipelines~\cite{lake,kml-lib}; substantial inference overheads in the control path~\cite{lake,liteflow-sigcomm22}; and safety concerns that limit adoption in production environments~\cite{guardrails-hotos}. \system takes a different stance: it avoids neural inference in the hot path entirely and confines learning to an offline search over small, interpretable code snippets written against narrow interfaces.
+{\bf Traditional learning-based policies.} Prior ML-based systems policies, particularly neural policies~\cite{orca,c3,heimdall,lrb,glcache,3l-cache}, have demonstrated that data-driven approaches can outperform fixed heuristics on specific instances.
+However, neural approaches introduce significant practical challenges: opaque behavior that complicates debugging~\cite{metis-sigcomm20}, complex training and deployment pipelines~\cite{lake,kml-lib}, inference overheads in the control path~\cite{lake,liteflow-sigcomm22}, and safety concerns that limit adoption~\cite{guardrails-hotos}. \system takes a different stance: it avoids neural inference in the hot path entirely, confining learning to an offline search over small, interpretable LLM-generated code snippets.

-\paragraph{AI-driven algorithm and heuristic design.} Recent work has explored the use of LLMs to generate new systems heuristics.
-One line of work modifies existing human-designed algorithms incrementally, such as automatic BBR variants~\cite{cc-tweak-bbr} or the ADRS-style search explored by \textit{Barbarians}~\cite{barbarians}, which demonstrates that LLM-guided mutation and evaluation can produce heuristics competitive with or superior to expert-crafted designs.
-A complementary line focuses on search strategies and prompting structure rather than the algorithms themselves; for example, Glia~\cite{glia} employs multiple specialized LLM agents and Robusta~\cite{robusta} uses counterexamples to harden candidate heuristics.
-These approaches are orthogonal to \system and can be layered atop it.
-What they do not provide is a principled articulation of \emph{what} the search should target. \system contributes that missing piece by defining VALUE and RANK as minimal, mechanism-agnostic interfaces that structure the design space, shrink the search surface, and allow mechanisms (e.g., FullSort versus PriorityQueue scheduling) to be cleanly separated from policy logic.
+{\bf AI-driven algorithm and heuristic design.} Recent work has explored using LLMs to discover new heuristics via evolutionary search~\cite{funsearch,alphaevolve}.
+One line of work modifies existing human-designed algorithms incrementally, such as automatic BBR variants~\cite{cc-tweak-bbr,barbarians}.
+A complementary line focuses on search strategies: Glia~\cite{glia} employs multiple specialized LLM agents, and Robusta~\cite{robusta} uses counterexamples to harden candidate heuristics.
+As we show in \autoref{sec:why-llms-fail}, unconstrained approaches of this kind can produce safety and integration bugs.
+These search strategies are complementary to \system: any of them, combined with \system's \Rank and \Value interfaces and listeners, can yield similar benefits.

-\paragraph{Systems use of LLMs.} Several projects explore placing LLMs or other large models directly in the systems hot path~\cite{llm-in-hot-path,herding-llamas}, or as kernel-level assistants~\cite{lake,kml-lib}.
-Such approaches are powerful but face stringent latency, safety, and predictability constraints. \system is deliberately conservative: LLMs participate only in the offline loop that generates candidate policy code.
-At runtime, the system executes simple, deterministic heuristics identical in structure to those used in traditional systems, ensuring predictable overheads and integration safety.